-When you decide on the right methods of circumcisions for your baby, you need to also carefully analyse the place you plan to get it done.
+When you decide on the right methods of circumcisions for your baby, you need to also carefully analyse the place where you plan to get it done.
 Only a skilled professional should be handling this procedure and all of this should be done after ensuring that the infant is healthy for this surgery.
 Proven techniques need to be used so that the risk of infection is minimised.
 There are very thin risk factors and some of them are bleeding, infection, and also the failure to remove enough skin.
+Use of fresh or adequately sterilised instruments is recommended.
 After the surgery, there are still chances of infection and bleeding because this can be caused because of the friction between the diapers and ammonia that is present in the urine.
 Often times, petroleum jelly can provide the needed relief if there is any irritation.

 After the surgery, call the doctor if you notice:

 - Foreskin gets stuck in a retracted position